mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 rdd2 = sc.parallelize(numbers)
 ~~~

+Another way to access `SparkContext` is by
+using `SparkSession.sparkContext` (note that
+`SparkContext` is an attribute of `SparkSession`).

 ## What is `SparkSession` in PySpark

-`SparkSession` (full name is [`pyspark.sql.SparkSession`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.SparkSession.html?highlight=sparksession)) is a class
+`SparkSession` (full name is [`pyspark.sql.SparkSession`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.SparkSession.html?highlight=sparksession))
-object in PySpark API.
-According to PySpark documentation:
+is a class object in PySpark API.
+According to PySpark
-`SparkSession` is the entry point to programming Spark with the
+documentation: `SparkSession` is the entry point to
-`Dataset` and `DataFrame` API.
-A `SparkSession` can be used create
+programming Spark with the `Dataset` and `DataFrame`
+API.
+A `SparkSession` can be used create `DataFrame`,
-`DataFrame`, register `DataFrame` as tables, execute SQL over
+register `DataFrame` as tables,  execute SQL over tables,
-tables, cache tables, and read parquet files.
+cache tables, and read parquet files.
 To create a
 `SparkSession`, use the following builder pattern:

 ~~~python